Trilasha/ALLisWELL_HealthCare_Recommendation_System/Readme.md

 - **NaiveBayes**
 - **K-Nearest Neighbors**

-Utilizing the above-mentioned machine learning algorithms, the prediction accuracy has been rigorously evaluated and found to ebe over 90%.
+Utilizing the above-mentioned machine learning algorithms, the prediction accuracy has been rigorously evaluated and found to be over 90%.
 This high accuracy rate ensures reliable disease prediction, providing users with confidence in the system's recommendations.

 ## Features
 //